swiftlang/swift/docs/CToSwiftNameTranslation.md

 9. ASCII-lowercase the first word of the remaining name if it starts with an uppercase ASCII character.

-    _There's a bug here where the special case for "Is" is missing, so "URLIs" will be lowercased to "urlis"._
+    _There's a bug in this step where the special case for "Is" is missing, so "URLIs" will be lowercased to "urlis"._

 ## `swift_wrapper` typedefs